jaysh-/MockPractice/README.md

 Do not implement any of the existing interfaces.
 Any implementation code you write should exist primarily in the methods being tested.

-# TestCases
+# Test Cases
-## OrderService.PlaceOrder
+## OrderService.PlaceOrder Specification
 ### Order Validity
 An order is valid if
-1 OrderItems are unique by product sku
+1. OrderItems are unique by product sku
-2 All products are in stock
+2. All products are in stock

 Otherwise, an exception should be thrown containing a list of reasons why the order is not valid.